zinsy23/mycroft-core/OPENWAKEWORD_SETUP.md

 ### Alternative Configuration Format

-Some setups may use this configuration style:
+Some setups may use this configuration style (replace "computer" with your wake word):

 ```json
 {